MatthewYeend/Laravel-Best-Practices/README.md

 }

 ```
+The **Good** approach improves readability, simplicity, and error handling by:
+- Using `findOrFail`: This method automatically throws a `ModelNotFoundException` if the user is not found, simplifying the code and removing the need for manual error handling.
+- Reducing boilerplate: No need to manually check if the user exists and return a custom error message; `findOrFail` handles this efficiently.
+- Automatic Exception Handling: The `findOrFail` method triggers Laravel's built-in exception handler, which will return a proper 404 response.
+- Improving consistency: The use of `findOrFail` aligns with Laravel's conventions, ensuring the code is consistent with the framework's error handling approach.

 ---
 ## Best Practices accepted by community
 Laravel has some built in functionality and community packages can help instead of using 3rd party packages and tools.